RichardMatsen/mwb-v2-redux/src/app/store/redux_store.md

 * Need to be aware that when changing sequential code to dispatch / subscribe pattern, the dispatch is async and likely to finish after the next sequential statement executes.
 The upshot is:
   * the AppState tree is initialized in the root component, before any services can run to provide values.
   * therefore, it is easiest to make state branches nullable
-  * subscriptions on nullable brances may therefore return null (until initialized), and therefore need additional guard code at the point of use.
+  * subscriptions on nullable brances may return null (until initialized), and therefore need additional guard code at the point of use.
 See section below on **selector-helpers**.

 ## The library
 Redux state store was implemented with [angular-redux/store](https://github.com/angular-redux/store).
+This library is relatively unopinionated, so is a good choice if you want to work from basic principles.

 This library provides:
 * an injectable reference to the store, mainly used to access the `dispatch()` function
 ```javascript